marhoy/nrk-download/README.md

 Ready to download 11 programs, with total duration 2:01:02
 Downloading:  35%|█████████                 | 2.52K/7.26K [01:25<02:22, 33.1s/s]
 ```
+The progress bar shows the number of seconds of video to be downloaded, in this case 2:01:02 = 2*3600 + 62 = 7262 seconds.
+The next two times are the estimated remaining and total download time.
+The last number shows how many seconds of video are downloaded per second.
+So in this snapshot, the video was downloaded at 33x the playback speed.

 ## Requirements and installation
 ### Python and packages